-1. CAA Requirements
+1. Clean Air Act (CAA) Requirements

-The Clean Air Act (CAA) requires EPA to establish national ambient air quality standards (NAAOS or standards) for certain widespread pollutants that cause or contribute to air pollution that is reasonably anticipated to endanger public health or welfare.
-CAA sections 108 and 109.
+The CAA requires EPA to establish national ambient air quality standards (NAAOS or standards) for certain widespread pollutants that cause or contribute to air pollution that is reasonably anticipated to endanger public health or welfare.
+CAA §§ 108 and 109.
 In 1979, EPA promulgated the 1-hour 0.12 parts per million (ppm) ground-level ozone standard.
 44 FR 8202 (Feb.
 8, 1979).
 Ground-level ozone is not emitted directly by sources.
-Rather, emissions of nitrogen oxides (NOX) and volatile organic compounds (VOCs) react in the presence of sunlight to form ground-level ozone.
-NOx and VOC are referred to as precursors of
+Rather, emissions of nitrogen oxides (NO_X) and volatile organic compounds (VOCs) react in the presence of sunlight to form ground-level ozone.
+NOx and VOC are referred to as precursors of ozone.

 An area exceeds the 1-hour ozone standard each time an ambient air quality monitor records a 1-hour average ozone concentration above 0.124 ppm.

-An area is violating the standard if, over a consecutive three-year period, more than three exceedances are expected to occur at any one monitor.
+An area is violating the standard if, over a consecutive three-year period, more than three exceedances occur, or would have been expected to occur, at any one monitor.
 The CAA, as amended in 1990, required EPA to designate as nonattainment any area that was violating the 1-hour ozone standard, generally based on air quality monitoring data from the three-year period from 1987-1989.
-CAA section 107(d)(4); 56 FR 56694 (Nov.
+CAA § 107(d)(4); 56 FR 56694 (Nov.
 6, 1991).
 The CAA further classified these areas, based on the area's design value, as marginal, moderate, serious, severe or extreme.
-CAA section 181(a).
+CAA § 181(a).
 Marginal areas were suffering the least significant air pollution problems while the areas classified as severe and extreme had the most significant air pollution problems.

 The control requirements and dates by which attainment needs to be achieved vary with the area's classification.
 Marginal areas are subject to the fewest mandated control requirements and have the earliest attainment date.
 Severe and extreme areas are subject to more stringent planning requirements but are provided more time to attain the standard.
-Serious areas are required to attain the 1-hour standard by November 15, 1999 and severe areas are required to attain by November 15, 2005 or November 15, 2007.
-The Philadelphia, Wilmington, Trenton nonattainment area is classified as severe 15 so its attainment date is November 15, 2005.
-The New York-Northern New Jersey-Long Island nonattainment area is classified as severe 17 so its attainment date is November 15, 2007.
+Under section 181(a)(1) and (2), serious areas are required to attain the 1-hour standard by November 15, 1999, and severe areas are required to attain by November 15, 2005 (Severe-15) or November 15, 2007 (Severe-17).
+The Houston/Galveston area is classified as severe-17 and its attainment date is November 15, 2007.

-Under section 182(c)(2) and (d) of the CAA, serious and severe areas were required to submit by November 15, 1994 demonstrations of how they would attain the 1-hour standard and how they would achieve reductions in VOC emissions of 9 percent for each threeyear period until the attainment year (rate-of-progress or ROP).
-(In some cases, NOx emission reductions can be substituted for the required VOC emission reductions.)
-Today, in this proposed rule, EPA is proposing action on the attainment demonstration SIP submitted by State of New Jersey for the Philadelphia, Wilmington, Trenton and the New York-Northern New Jersey-Long Island nonattainment areas.
-EPA is also proposing action on the State's commitment to submit ROP target calculations and the adopted measures to achieve ROP by December 2000.
-In addition, elsewhere in this Federal Register, EPA is today proposing to take action on eight other serious or severe 1-hour ozone attainment demonstration and, in some cases, ROP Plan SIPs.
-The additional nine areas are Greater
+Under section 182(c)(2) and (d) of the CAA, serious and severe areas were required to submit by November 15, 1994, demonstrations of how they would attain the 1-hour standard and how they would achieve reductions in VOC emissions of 9 percent for each three-year period until the attainment year (rate-of-progress or ROP).
+(In some cases, NO_X emission reductions can be substituted for the required VOC emission reductions.)
+Today, EPA is proposing action on the attainment demonstration SIP submitted by Texas for the Houston/Galveston area, including the State's commitment to submit by December 2000 the adopted measures necessary for attainment by 2007.
+The EPA is also proposing action on the State's commitment to submit by December 2000 ROP target calculations and the adopted measures to achieve ROP until the attainment year.
+(Note, EPA will be taking action on the emission reduction plan for the three year period from 1996-1999 in a separate action.)
+In addition, elsewhere in this Federal Register, EPA is today proposing to take action on nine other serious or severe 1-hour ozone attainment demonstration and in some cases ROP SIPs.
+The additional nine areas are Greater Connecticut, Springfield (Western Massachusetts), New-York-North New Jersey-Long Island, Baltimore, Philadelphia-Wilmington-Trenton, Metropolitan Washington, D.C., Atlanta, Milwaukee-Racine, and Chicago-Gary-Lake County.

-Connecticut (CT), Springfield (Western Massachusetts) (MA), Baltimore (MD), Metropolitan Washington, D.C.
-(DC-MD-VA), Atlanta (GA), Milwaukee-Racine (WI), Chicago-Gary-Lake County (IL-IN), and Houston-Galveston-Brazoria (TX).